Patrick Wilfert was born and raised in Mainz, Germany. He speaks German, French and English fluently and is editing as a freelancer since 2002.

 After the US-indie-comedy "Frat Pack" directed by Michael Philip, he edited the french-german coproduction "Un Profil Pour Deux", written and directed by Stéphane Robelin and starring the fabulous Pierre Richard.
 This wonderful gallic comedy (german title "Monsieur Pierre Geht Online") premiered in spring 2017 in France, followed by a wordwide theatrical release.

-Recently, Patrick edited the TV movie "Die Diplomatin", produced by UFA for ARD and directed by Roland Suso Richter.
+Recently, Patrick edited the political thriller "Die Diplomatin - Jagd durch Prag", produced by UFA for ARD (first german TV station), and the episode "Tiere der Großstadt" of german cult crime series "Tatort", both primetime TV movies being directed by Roland Suso Richter.